 For general pros and cons of play-based learning, try this post here.

-The cooperative stage of play is the sixth and final stage on Parten’s models of play.
-However, once this stage is achieved (from ages 4 and up), children may still choose to play alone – and that’s okay!
+The cooperative stage of play is the sixth and final stage on Parten’s stages of play model.
+However, once the cooperative play stage is achieved (from ages 4 and up), children may still choose other stages of play such as solitary play – and that’s okay!
 A range of play styles can help children get the benefits of each approach.

 Gordon Biddle, K., Garcia Nevares, A., Roundtree Henderson, W., & Valero-Kerrick, A. (2014).
 Early childhood education: Becoming a professional.
 Los Angeles: SAGE.
 (Go to Chapter 10.
 Here’s a free link.)